Why should brands use influencer marketing?

 Myth #3: Influencer marketing is only for CPG brands

 Sure, having a physical, consumable product an influencer can hold up, wear or demonstrate is visually effective.
 But service-based brands, non-profits, and B2Bs, among other brands across a wide variety of industries, have also established strong influencer relationships that pay dividends.
 Some prolific examples of this are Audible.com, BetterHelp, and Robinhood.

 Ready to get started?

-Here are three key steps to launch a successful influencer marketing strategy:
+Here are three key influencer marketing tips to launch a successful strategy:

 #1 Incorporate influencer into your broader media strategy

 Influencer should be woven into a holistic marketing strategy, not treated as a one-off tactic.
 Consolidate your paid media and influencer within one agency so budgets and channel activation can be handled fluidly and with greater agility.